 There should be signs and posters to encourage hand hygiene as well as hand sanitiser in multiple locations.

-Worshippers should stay at least two metres apart and should not have close contact with anyone outside of their household or support bubble.
+Worshippers should stay at least one metre apart and should not have close contact with anyone outside of their household.

 Time spent in close contact should be kept to an absolute minimum.